OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 ]
 ```

 In the example application, a single request can be sent in order to extract all of the veterinary names using the guessable ID (it's an increasing integer).
 An attacker can then utilize the names in order to get access tokens.
-Instead of doing so in many requests, which might be blocked by a network security measure like a web application firewall (WAF) or a rate limiter like Nginx, these requests may be batched.
+Instead of doing so in many requests, which might be blocked by a network security measure like a web application firewall or a rate limiter like Nginx, these requests may be batched.
 This means there would only be a couple of requests, which may allow for efficient brute forcing without being detected.
 Here is an example query:

 ```graphql
 query {